vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Derret, Dr., pp. 569, 570,588,672,882, Dattakavidhi, of Vācaspati, p.
 850. criticized, pp. 609, 610.
 Daughter, excluded from inheritance Desa, extent of, according to Bras

 by son, p.
 8; succeeded, if putrikā pati, p.
-490. according to Visvarūpa and Srī- Devāditya, grandfather of Candesva kara, p.
+490. according to Viśvarūpa and Srī- Devāditya, grandfather of Candesva kara, p.
 571; unmarried, succeeds

 ra, p.
 771. in preference to married, p.
 597;